owhere/kubeflowfun/README.md

 # Deploying Kubeflow on OpenStack Cloud

-Kubeflow is fun, is it really!?
+Kubeflow is fun.

-No, deploying Kubeflow could be challenging because it has many components and the built-in and third-party dependencies, for example, how to make sure a Jupyter Notebook run with proper amount of storage created for the run, which is not only the configuration in kubeflow, but also in kubernetes and in underlying infrastructure, in this case, OpenStack.
+However, deploying Kubeflow could be challenging because it has many components, the built-in and the third-party dependencies.

-This repository provides a comprehensive guide and necessary configurations to deploy **Kubeflow** on a **Kubernetes (k8s)** cluster within an **OpenStack** cloud platform.
-The deployment process leverages tools like **Ansible**, **Kubespray**, **Kubeflow Manifest** to automate and streamline the setup.

-The following repositories and resources were used for this deployment:

-- [Kubeflow](https://github.com/kubeflow/kubeflow): The primary repository for Kubeflow, a machine learning toolkit for Kubernetes.
-- [Kubespray](https://github.com/kubernetes-sigs/kubespray): A collection of Ansible playbooks for provisioning and managing Kubernetes clusters.
-- [cloud-provider-openstack](https://github.com/kubernetes/cloud-provider-openstack): Repository for OpenStack cloud provider integrations with Kubernetes.
-- [Helm](https://github.com/helm/helm): The Kubernetes package manager used for deploying additional components.
-- [Kubeflow Manifests](https://github.com/kubeflow/manifests): The repository containing manifests for deploying and managing Kubeflow components.

 ## Table of Contents

+- [Dependencies] (#dependencies)
 - [Overview](#overview)
 - [Folder Structure](#folder-structure)
 - [Prerequisites](#prerequisites)